Welcome to today's edition of the Rush 24-7 podcast.

 Holy cow!

-Hubbahubbit, you don't know what I'm talking about?
+Hubba Hubbard, you don't know what I'm talking about?

-Ooh, baby.
+Whoo, baby.

-Democrats called out, and their reaction is quite illustrative.
+Democrats called out and their reaction is quite illustrative.

 Greetings.

-Uh, ladies and gentlemen, a real American anchor man is on the air.
+Ladies and gentlemen, a real American anchor man is on the air.

-Rush Limbaugh, the Excellence and Broadcasting Network, over 600 great radio stations, 22 million people tuning in, and uh three full hours of broadcast excellence will be talking to you at uh some point during the program.
+Rush Limbaugh, the Excellence in Broadcasting Network, over 600 great radio stations, 22 million people tuning in, and three full hours of broadcast excellence.

-Telephone number 800-282-2882, the email address rush at EIB net.com.
+Telephone number 800-282-2882, the email address rush at EIBNet.com.

 That's good.

-It's despicable, and it's sickening, but politically that's good.
+It's despicable, and it's sickening, but politically, that's good.

-While the movie is airing and uh in Toronto, and while they have plans to air it in the United States of America, Kellogg's is getting hell for doing a television commercial showing a person riding a dog.
+While the movie is airing in Toronto, and while they have plans to air it in the United States of America, Kellogg's is getting hell for doing a television commercial showing a person riding a dog.

-New ABC news poll that shows the whole issue of terrorism is uh becoming more and more important to the American people.
+New ABC news poll that shows the whole issue of terrorism is becoming more and more important to the American people.

-Um Saudis are saying that we only have tapped 18% of our global oil supplies with 140 years of oil out there.
+The Saudis are saying that we only have tapped 18% of our global oil supplies.

-Another Democrat went on the Oprah show yesterday, Jim McGreevy, in anticipation of his big tell all book coming out.
+Another Democrat went on the Oprah show yesterday, Jim McGreevy, in anticipation of his big tell-all book coming out.

 This couldn't be playing out better.

-Crowd uh audience not really crazy about it.
+Crowd audience not really crazy about it.

-Um a lot going on out there.
+A lot going on out there.

 This is late yesterday on Capitol Hill.